latrovalievioan/s-tree/README.md

 - [x] User can delete the root object, hence everything in the bucket
 - [x] Selecting a dir from the explorer closes its parent in dirTree
 - [x] Tooltips/titles for buttons
+- [x] Add info icon to info texts in modal

 ### Nice to have
 - [ ] Bundle delete objects